The Fascinating Culture of Mongolia

 * Clothing.
 The deel is the Mongolian traditional long, loose gown cut in one piece with sleeves.
 It has a high collar and a sash around the waist.
 Mongolian deels always close on the wearer’s right and traditionally have five fastenings.
 Each ethnic group living in Mongolia has its own deel design distinguished by cut, color, and trimming.

 Experience Mongolia’s intriguing culture for yourself by joining our experienced tour leader, Suzanne Noakes along with local Mongolian Guides.
-The Mongolia - Steppe Wilderness & the Gobi Desert tour departs 26 August for 21 nights.
+The Mongolia – Steppe Wilderness & the Gobi Desert tour in 2019.